rubyonjets/jets/docs/docs.md

 ## Jets Events Series

-For those that would like are interested in connecting events with Jets and using it as a Glue Framework.
+For those interested in connecting events with Jets and using it as a Glue Framework.

 {% assign posts = site.data.events_series %}
 {% for post in posts limit: 4 %}